-Keep in mind that workers’ compensation isn’t the only option at monetary compensation that you have.
+Remember that workers’ compensation isn’t the only option for seeking monetary compensation.

 2. Personal Injury Lawsuit

-More compensation may be recovered in a personal injury lawsuit over a workers’ compensation claim.
-It is best to consult an attorney to decide which route of legal action best suits you.
+You may bring a personal injury lawsuit for a construction accident, circumstances permitting.
+You may generally recover greater compensation through a personal injury lawsuit than a workers’ compensation claim.
+You may wish to consult an attorney to decide which route of legal action best suits you.

 3. Non-Worker Injuries

 Contractors and managers may also be liable for injuries caused to non-workers.
-Accidents can occur to pedestrians by falling debris, unbarricaded work sites, or other conditions that pose a threat to children and adults who pass by the site.
+Accidents can occur to pedestrians by falling debris, unbarricaded work sites, or other conditions that threaten those passing by the site.

 The liability of a contractor depends on the circumstances of the situation.
-Evidence of the danger that caused the accident needs to be brought about to hold the contractor accountable for non-worker injuries in a personal injury lawsuit.
+Evidence of the danger that caused the accident may be necessary to hold the contractor accountable for non-worker injuries.

 4. Construction Defect Lawsuits

-Sometimes an injury from construction occurs after all work has been completed.
-After the completion of a project, if an individual suffers injury because of faulty, defective, or ineffective construction, they may file a construction defect lawsuit.
+Sometimes an injury from construction occurs after all work is finished.
+If an individual suffers injury because of faulty, defective, or ineffective construction after the completion of a project, they may file a construction defect lawsuit.

-For example, if a victim falls off a balcony due to a rail height that is too short for proper protection, then the architect may be held liable for their errors in design.
-If the components of a house cause injury after active operations of construction are completed, it is critical to determine which party is liable for these errors so that victims can seek damages for their losses.
+For example, if a victim falls off a balcony due to a rail height that is too short for proper protection, the architect may be held liable for their errors in design.
+If the components of a house cause injury after active construction is finished, it is critical to determine which party is liable for these errors.
+Liability will determine from whom the victim can seek damages for their losses.

 Seeking Legal Care After a Construction Accident

-The numerous parties involved on a worksite can lead to a variety of causes for accidents in construction.
-Victims of construction site accidents should seek experienced help from a Greenville construction accident attorney to help pinpoint who is at fault as well as the compensation they may be able to recover.
+The numerous parties involved on a worksite can lead to various causes for accidents in construction.
+Many victims of construction site accidents seek help from a Greenville construction accident attorney at Hammack Law Firm to help pinpoint who is at fault, as well as the compensation they may be able to recover.

-The following losses may be considered for recovery in your Greenville construction accident lawsuit:
+We may consider the following losses for recovery in your Greenville construction accident lawsuit:

 - Medical treatment costs